Glacier Kwong

-Glacier Chung Ching Kwong (鄺頌晴, born 11 July 1996) is a political activist from Hong Kong.
+Chung Ching 'Glacier' Kwong (鄺頌晴, born 11 July 1996) is a political activist from Hong Kong.
 She is a PhD candidate in law at the University of Hamburg.
 She is also currently the Hong Kong Campaigns Coordinator at Inter-Parliamentary Alliance on China.
 She was previously the Digital Rights Research Fellow at Hong Kong Democracy Council (HKDC), a leading organization for the pro-democracy movement in Hong Kong and Hong Kongers overseas led by fellow activist Samuel Chu.
 Back in the days in Hong Kong, she was the spokesperson of the non-governmental organization (NGO) Keyboard Frontline, monitoring privacy abuses and censorship on the web.

 Following the enactment of the Hong Kong national security law in 2020, Kwong is living in self-imposed exile in Germany.
 She is now located in London.

 Biography

 Student political activities

 While she was a student at the University of Hong Kong, Kwong participated in the "Umbrella Revolution", the non-violent protest that took place in Hong Kong from September to December 2014.
 Her family, parents, and sister knew she was attending the protest and did not restrict her from the demonstrations, but when the Parliament of the United Kingdom invited her for an interview about the protests, her parents would not give her her passport to travel, stating that it was "very political".

 Kwong recorded a short video calling for international support and assistance for Hong Kong during the Umbrella Revolution and uploaded it to social media.
 The video clip gathered over a million views.

 Glacier Kwong also supported the movement Youngspiration, created after the end of the Umbrella Revolution to fight for seats in the Legislation Council's elections.